Beyoncé Says Blue Ivy Was Determined To Prove Naysayers Wrong About Her Tour Performances

-In her new concert film ‘Renaissance,‘ Beyoncé revealed some truths about Blue Ivy’s performance during several of her Renaissance World Tour stops this past summer.
+In her new concert film Renaissance: A Film by Beyoncé, Beyoncé revealed some truths about Blue Ivy’s performance during several of her Renaissance World Tour stops this past summer.
 According to the 42-year-old mom, Blue was affected by online critiques of her dancing, especially in the early stages of the performances.

 I think I speak for all of us when I say that we’re all glad that the proud mother changed her mind and allowed Blue to join her!
-As much of #BlackTwitter shared throughout the summer, seeing Blue’s progress from her first tour stop to the last was incredible, and she quickly became one of the best parts of the show.
+As much of #BlackTwitter shared throughout the summer, seeing Blue’s progress from her first tour stop to the last was incredible.
+She quickly became one of the best parts of the show.

-And fans weren’t the only ones who noticed the improvement, as Jay Z was overjoyed with pride as well.
+Fans weren’t the only ones who noticed the improvement, as dad Jay-Z was overjoyed with pride as well.
 The rapper told Gayle King on CBS Mornings last month that he “still get goosebumps seeing her walk onstage.”

 He continued, “She’s been born into a life she didn’t ask for.
 So since she was born, she’s been in scrutiny and the public eye and everyone having an opinion of even a little girl, how she keeps her hair.”